artemis-beta/FortUTF/README.md

 ```

 the functions which we would like to test are contained within the project `src` folder.
 When building tests it is important that you give this location, or the name of a compiled library to FortUTF using either the variable `SRC_FILES` or `SRC_LIBRARY`, the contents of the `CMakeLists.txt` shows this in practice, and point it to the location of our tests using the `TEST_DIR` variable.
+In addition to include a directory containing module (`.mod`) files required
+to build the library being tested set the variable `MOD_DIR` to this location.

 ```cmake
 CMAKE_MINIMUM_REQUIRED(VERSION 3.12)